mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 Discussion - Designing for others - as a key perspective in constructionism.
 Note: What added insights or tips for practitioners can I bring here?

+Value of design as a process, to see surrounding world as a designed experience, Latour.

 Also noticeable is the variety of ways in which playtesting happens and how younger and older participants looked to give and take from the experience.